© Photo Sager der Samler

 - An Eagle Watches Over Us: The Role of Youth in Community Change – David Baum, Conversation Architect

-- Overcoming fake news: Graam Vani mobilises participatory media in rural India – Aaditeshwar Seth, affiliated with Gram Vaani and the Indian Institute of Technology Delhi
+- Overcoming fake news: Graam Vani mobilises participatory media in rural India – Dr. Aaditeshwar Seth, Co-Founder of Gram Vaani Community Media

-- Forum Theatre Brazil – Stephen Boucher, Dreamocracy
+- Forum Theatre Brazil – Stephen Boucher, Founder of Dreamocracy, Visiting Professor at Sciences Po, ULB and CIFE

-- Reinventing lobbying and overcoming resistance through gamification – Stephen Boucher, Dreamocracy
+- Reinventing lobbying and overcoming resistance through gamification – Stephen Boucher, Founder of Dreamocracy, Visiting Professor at Sciences Po, ULB and CIFE

-- The Critical Ecosystem Partnership Fund: how biodiversity actors successfully managed to put their heads together – Jean-Philippe Palasi, INDRI
+- The Critical Ecosystem Partnership Fund: how biodiversity actors successfully managed to put their heads together – Jean-Philippe Palasi, Co-Founder of INDRI

 - Accelerator Labs as a new approach to accelerating development – Victor Ladele, Head of Exploration, UNDP Accelerator Lab for the Pacific

-- Appreciative Inquiry for public policy (Sustainable Cleveland story) – Ronald Fry Professor, Benedictine University, co-creator of the Appreciative Inquiry (AI) theory and method, with Daniel Jérôme, consultant
+- Appreciative Inquiry for public policy (Sustainable Cleveland story) – Prof. Ronald Fry, Benedictine University, Co-creator of the Appreciative Inquiry (AI) theory and method & Daniel Jérôme, Founder of Integral Togetherness

 Interested ?
 Contact firstname.lastname@example.org